 Moreover, the timing of loan disbursement is strategically aligned with the planting season, ensuring that farmers receive funds one to two months ahead of planting.
 This proactive approach grants farmers ample time to procure essential farm inputs such as seeds and fertilizers, crucial for maximizing yields.
-This is particularly significant in addressing challenges such as the scarcity of onion supply in the Philippines, where timely access to resources can make a pivotal difference in agricultural productivity.
+This is particularly significant in addressing challenges that agriculture keeps pace with the growing population in the Philippines, where timely access to resources can critically enhance productivity.